 C&J is a provider of well construction, well completions and well services to the oil and gas industry.
 As one of the largest completion and production services companies in North America, C&J provides a suite of services for the entire life cycle of the well, including cementing, directional drilling, fracturing, coiled tubing, wireline, rig services, fluids management and numerous complementary services.

 The Davis Polk insolvency and restructuring team included partners Timothy Graulich and Damian S. Schaible, counsel Steven Z. Szanzer and associate David Schiff.
 The credit team included partner Jinsoo H. Kim and associate Eitan M. Goldberg.
 The corporate team included partner Stephen Salmon and associate Bryan M. Quinn.
 The litigation team was led by partner Elliot Moskowitz.
-Members of the Davis Polk team are based in the New York and Menlo Park offices.
+Members of the Davis Polk team are based in the New York and Northern California offices.